viniciusfdalfovo/desafio/README.md

 ## Installing

-Simply clone the repository to your machine or server or copy the index file to the HTTP server directory.
+Simply clone the repository to your machine or server:
 ~~~bash
 git clone https://github.com/viniciusfdalfovo/desafio.git
 ~~~